 Rev. Aniedi Okure

 Fr.
 Aniedi Okure, OP is a Consultant for AFJN’s Women Empowerment Project and the General Promoter of Justice and Peace and Permanent Delegate to the United Nations for the Dominicans.
-Prior to becoming General Promoter, Aniedi served as the Executive Director of the Washington DC based Africa Faith & Justice Network (AFJN) and as a Fellow at the Institute for Policy Research (IPR) at The Catholic University of America.
+Prior to becoming General Promoter, Aniedi served as the Executive Director of AFJN and as a Fellow at the Institute for Policy Research at The Catholic University of America.
 His key engagement at AFJN focused advocacy for just US-Africa policies and on formation and training of Civil Society Groups based on Catholic Social Teaching, the techniques of contextual social analysis, and mobilizing the groups for practical advocacy on issues that impact their communities.
 He also served as the Coordinator of Ethnic Ministry at the United Stated Conference of Catholic Bishops (USCCB), and as Vicar Provincial for North America and the Caribbean of the Dominican Province of St. Joseph the Worker, Nigeria and Ghana.

 Ntama Bahati, Policy Analyst